infracloudio/fission/Documentation/wip/testing-proposal.md

 ### Using CLI package

-Currently we build a CLI and then execute the tests.
-The tests basically call one of functions from CLI package.
-If we decide to use a go lang based framework, then we can import the CLI package and then call those functions  by providing them context.
+Currently, we build a CLI and then execute the tests.
+The tests basically call one of the functions from CLI package.
+If we decide to use a go lang based framework, then we can import the CLI package and then call those functions  by providing the context.
 This is as good as calling the Fission from CLI, with added benefit of programmibility of Go langugage.

 ```
 func TestSomething(t *testing.T) {